sauce-archives/help/docs/tools/quality-report.md

 <h3 id="screenshots">Screenshots</h3>
-TestObject takes screenshots of different activities within your.
+TestObject takes screenshots of different activities within your app.
 Using the screenhot test, you can get a quick overview on how your app looks on different devices.
 After the screenshots are taken, you can review them and open bugs if somethings not right.

 <h3 id="process-5-steps-to-sanity">Process: 5 Steps to Sanity</h3>